-In late August, I traveled up to the Flathead Valley in northwest Montana to photograph The Nest on Swan River Wedding Day of Lisa and Thomas.
+Back In late August, I traveled up to the Flathead Valley in northwest Montana to photograph The Nest on Swan River Wedding Day of Lisa and Thomas.

-While Lisa is originally from Montana, these two now reside in Hawaii with their children and wanted to have their wedding celebration in the culture of her home state.
+While Lisa is originally from Montana, this couple resides in Hawaii with their children.
+They wanted to have their wedding celebration in the culture of her home state.

-Thomas loves how her sparklely personality and great sense of humor is enhanced by her thoughtfulness towards others and a charming humility that teases out the best in the people around her.
+Thomas loves how her sparklely personality and great sense of humor is enhanced by her thoughtfulness towards others.
+Lisa has a charming humility that teases out the best in the people around her.
 He loves seeing her engage and love his three children from a previous relationship as her own.
 Lisa smiled as she told me about Thomas’s big, marshmallow heart.
 “He’s so intelligent and spiritual.
 I love how we can both express our values and ideals to eachother,” she recounted, “He cares so much about my feelings and is so loyal to me and the kids.”

 As the sun set over the Swan River, their focus transitioned into a classic Montana celebration.
 Wild game appetizers paired with great local microbrew beer enticed their wedding guests.
 The conversation and laughter flowed.
 Despite a leg injury that limited the groom’s mobility, he traded his usual dance moves for singing on stage.
 Backed up great live music tunes from the Band of Drifters, Thomas performed a variety of his songs for his new bride.
 Soon after dinner the band got people twirling back out on the dance floor.

 It was a lovely Montana evening enjoyed by all.

 Here are some favorite photographs I made through out Lisa and Thomas’ wedding day.
 It was such a fun event and I was so excited to be apart of their wedding celebration. -M